Therapeutic Connections School of Massage offers a program titled:

 - After graduation, students will take the Massage and Bodywork Licensing Exam (MBLEx) offered through the Federation of State Massage Therapy Boards (FSMTB).
 Then students will apply through the Department of Health to become licensed in the State of Washington.

-- After receiving the proper license from the state, the graduate will become a “Licensed Massage Practitioner” and be able to use the abbreviation LMP behind their signature. (i.e. Jane Doe, LMP)
+- After receiving the proper license from the state, the graduate will become a “Licensed Massage Therapist” and be able to use the abbreviation LMT behind their signature. (i.e. Jane Doe, LMT)

 The “Professional Massage Practitioner Program” provides training in hands on massage techniques, musculoskeletal applications, structure and functionof the human body, business and pathology.
 It provides an educational environment designed for different learning styles.
 Students will experience auditory, visual, kinesthetic (hands-on) and verbal education.
 This educational environment provides skills that prepare students for a career in the dynamic field of massage and bodywork.